I really, really tried. My hardest, my bestest.

 The outlined is good.
 The characters are fun.
 The plot twist, without being a world-changing idea, is very thrilling.
 Everything seems to be there.
 Yet, even though it was hard to admit, mainly because it feels like a big huge failure (not to mention two month wasted), nothing works with that book.

-Funny thing about that book though: I was so sure it would be easy-peasy, cruise writing kind of a novel.
+Funny thing about that book though: I was sooo sure it would be easy-peasy, a walk-in the park, cruising on the writing flow kind of a novel.
 After all, it was based on an old perfect British tv show and my own childhood memories.
 I was owning this.
 It would be fast to write, it would be good to read.
 This one would be published, for sure.

 After a while, it felt more and more like a failure.
 I felt more and more like an incompetent ridiculous old wannabe writer incapable of writing an « easy » novel.